|

 While Charlie Chan was originally there to observe the techniques used by that city's police, it turned out, as it would so

-made in the year 1932, the events shown must have occurred years earlier, perhaps during the spring of 1929, as little Willie
+was made in the year 1932, the events shown must have occurred years earlier, perhaps during the spring of 1929, as little

-appears as the eleventh child in the often-shown and above-mentioned Chan family photograph which first appears in Charlie
+Willie appears as the eleventh child in the often-shown and above-mentioned Chan family photograph which first appears in

-Chan Carries On.
-Inspector Duff of Scotland Yard mentions with some measure of pride that Charlie Chan's youngest son
+Charlie Chan Carries On.
+Inspector Duff of Scotland Yard mentions with some measure of pride that Charlie Chan's

-his siblings, was "erroneously" referred to as "Number Seven Son" by his momentarily confused Pop.
-(Charlie Chan's use of
+on occasion with his siblings, was "erroneously" referred to as "Number Seven Son" by his momentarily confused Pop.
+(Charlie

-the name of a friend in naming at least two of his children, "Barry" for Willie's older brother Charlie, Jr., and "Duff" for
+Chan's use of the name of a friend in naming at least two of his children, "Barry" for Willie's older brother Charlie, Jr.,

-his sixth son, can perhaps explain the variety of names by which his oldest son, Lee, as mentioned earlier, was called.)
+and "Duff" for his sixth son, can perhaps explain the variety of names by which his oldest son, Lee, as mentioned earlier,

-Portrayed by Eunice Soo Hoo in Charlie Chan at the Circus
+Portrayed by EUNICE SOO HOO in Charlie Chan at the Circus (1936)

 This daughter, the sixth for the Chan family, made her appearance in Mrs. Chan's arms in the

-year 1935, it can be guessed that the Chans' twelfth blessed event perhaps arrived in the middle part of the previous year.
+the year 1935, it can be guessed that the Chans' twelfth blessed event perhaps arrived in the middle part of the previous

-This would also be the same child shown as the Chans' newest addition in a photo during the film Charlie Chan's Courage
+year.
+This would also be the same child shown as the Chans' newest addition in a photo in Charlie Chan in London

-to "stop imitating vacuum cleaner" as he slurps a spoonful of noodles.
+him, "Please do not imitate vacuum cleaner" as the toddler slurps a spoonful of noodles.

 (UNNAMED SON OR DAUGHTER)